kapilsoni2013/CodeMie-Test/README.md

 # CodeMie-Test

 Welcome to the CodeMie test repository.
 This repository contains sample code and tools for various tests and learning purposes.
+It demonstrates best practices in using Node.js and associated libraries.

 ## Getting Started